The Pinker Tones

 The Pinker Tones is an alternative pop band from Barcelona, Catalonia, Spain.
-They have released six albums to this date, and have been included on many more.
-"Sampleame" is featured in most versions of EA Sports game FIFA 11.
+They have released six albums.
+Songs like "Sampleame" and "The Whistling Song" are some of their greatest hits with many of them being included in the FIFA associations football games.

 Artists and Music

-The Pinker Tones was founded by Barcelona natives Salvador Rey and Alex Llovet, who perform under the stage names Mister Furia and Professor Manso.
-The group's music is an eclectic mix of pop, funk, soul, bossa, break beat, swing, lounge, and psychedelia.
+The Pinker Tones was founded by Barcelona natives Salvador Rey and Alex Llovet, who perform under the stage names Mister Furia and Professor Manso, respectively.
+The group's music is an eclectic mix of pop, funk, soul, bossa nova, break beat, swing, lounge, and psychedelia.
 Their songs feature Spanish, French, English, Japanese, and German lyrics.

-Since the release of The Million Color Revolution on the band's own label Pinkerland Records (founded by the band and UK label Outstanding Records) and Latin alternative label Nacional Records, The Pinker Tones have played more than 300 shows in over 40 countries.
+Since the release of The Million Color Revolution on the band's own label Pinkerland Records (founded by the band and UK label Outstanding Records) and Latin alternative label Nacional Records, the Pinker Tones have played more than 300 shows in over 40 countries.
 They have performed in New York, Moscow, Beijing, London, Amsterdam, Berlin, Rome, Madrid, Mexico City, Buenos Aires, Bogota, Caracas, Puerto Rico, Los Angeles, Johannesburg, Toronto, and many other world cities.